juanelojga/node-express-graphql-scaffold/README.md

-# Express & ES6 REST API Starter Kit
+# Express & ES6 REST & GRAPHQL API Starter Kit

 This project aims to provide a clean start for your next API using Express JS.